-CPU CLOCK
+CLOCK

-This is a group of binary triggers driven by a 25 MHz ocillator (OSC) to supply the basic timing pulses for the system.
+The CPU clock is a group of binary triggers driven by a 25 MHz oscillator to supply the basic timing pulses for the system.
 This clock provides timing pulses for both the CPU internal operations and the I/O attachments.
-These pulses (Figure 2-1) are nine (0-8) basic clock pulses (the CE can force a clock nine times for diagnostics).
-Clocks 0 and 1 are each 200 ns in length while the remaining clock times are 160 ns each in length.
+These pulses (Figure 2-1) are nine (0 through 8) basic clock pulses (the CE can force a clock nine times for diagnostics).
+Clock 0 and 1 are each 200 ns in length while the remaining clock times are 160 ns in length.
 These clock times are further divided into 40 ns pulses called phase pulses.
-Clocks 0 and 1 have five phases: A through E; while the other clock times have only four: A through D.
+Clock 0 and 1 consist of five phases: A through E; while the other clock times have only four: A through D.